-While it was fairly easy for Mary to pinpoint her starting risks, things get a lot murkier after launch.
-Her company is signing up dozens of users a day and there is no way her team can possibly talk to everyone as she had done in the earlier days of the company.
+While it was fairly easy for Mary to pinpoint her starting risks, things get much murkier after launch.
+Her company is signing up dozens of users a day, and there is no way her team can talk to everyone as she had done in the earlier days of the company.
 When they do manage to talk to some customers, the feedback is generally all over the place because their customer segments have broadened well beyond their initial early adopters.

 To whom do they listen?
 Their most vocal customers or the silent majority?

 Her answer is to invest heavily in metrics.